 - Cleanse.
 Washing your face in the morning will help eliminate bacteria and impurities that accumulate overnight — and it also preps your skin for any treatments.
 Try Salicylic Acid Cleanser to exfoliate and unclog pores.

 - Treat.
-If you’re on an anti-acne regimen, applying an acne fighter like benzoyl peroxide (try BP Lotion) or sulfur (like Sulfur Lotion) will help fight bacteria accumulation during the day.
+If you’re on an anti-acne regimen, applying an acne fighter like benzoyl peroxide (try Benzoyl Peroxide Acne Lotion) or sulfur will help fight bacteria accumulation during the day.
 Otherwise, using antioxidants (like Bright Future, a vitamin C serum) will help support your skin’s protective functions.

 - Moisturize.
 Supporting your skin barrier is important for keeping its protective functions optimized.
 Sunscreen is also critical for minimizing sun damage.
 Dual Defender does double duty, with added vitamin C to help fight free radical damage.